Mingyang-He/ELEC4630-Assignment-3/README.md

 ## Fetching Updates on the Assignment Respository

 I may need to update this assignment from time to time.
 If you want to refresh your repository, I have not found an easy way to sync the files.
-One way that does work is to first delete your Assignment repository, and then re-accept the inviitation.
-This checks out a fresh copy of the files.
+One way that does work is to first delete your Assignment repository in GitHub, and then re-accept the inviitation to fetch the updated Assignment template.

 ## Solution Code for Submission

 Please place your Assignment 3 solution code in this repository in the folder `YourSolutions`.
-We can run and check your solutions remotely.
+We can run and check your solutions remotely from there.

 **Good Luck!**